 Our History - Over 40 Years as Vancouver Island Ecotourism Specialists

 Started in 1972 by Okanagan College biology teacher Jerry Lang - "Uncle Jerry" - West Coast Expeditions first introduced colleagues, friends and students to the wilds of Kyuquot on excursions with a marine biology theme.
 These were initially base camp expeditions from nearby Granite Island (McLean Is.) using powerboats to access remote destinations, including sport fishing activities.
 Jerry relocated the West Coast Expeditions base camp to our current location on Spring Island after Transport Canada decommissioned the LORAN (navigation) station there in 1977.
-Until his passing in December 2012, Jerry maintained close contact with the community and us - including a wonderful visit back to Spring Island to celebrate our 40th anniversary in August 2012!
+Until his passing in December 2012, Jerry maintained close contact with the community and us - including a great visit back to Spring Island for our 40th anniversary celebration in August 2012!